 - Reduced speed of traffic thanks to narrower lanes

 - Elimination of all left turns unprotected by traffic lights

-- Fencing installed across from the stations will prevent people from crossing the road other than at intersections.
+- Fencing installed across from the shelters will prevent people from crossing the road other than at intersections.

-- At the intersections where the stations are located, pedestrian crossing lights with digital and audio countdown and a call button will be installed at the curb and on the median at station crossings to help pedestrians cross the boulevard.
+- At intersections with BRT stops, pedestrian crossing lights with digital and audio countdown and a call button have been installed at curbside and on the median at the shelter crossing, to help pedestrians cross.

-- The reserved BRT lane will be in a different colour, to avoid confusion for car drivers.
+- The reserved lane is a different colour, to avoid confusion for car drivers.